top of page

 2014 Bampton Cemetery, Oxfordshire beaten from cypress tree Jonty Denton

 In August 2020 Mark Hows found a tickable (though unverified) individual at Purfleet, Essex.
-As with my records this was a female or possibly an all dark male form.
+As with my records this was a female.

 This one was beaten from Buddleja along the Thames riverbank walkway, in an urban setting.